Fresno County Courthouse

-Construction was completed on the building was in 1966 on the site of–and replacing–the previous neo-classical style courthouse that was completed in 1875.
+Construction was completed on the building in 1966 on the site of, and replacing, the previous neo-classical style courthouse that was built in 1875.
 Architectural historian David Gebhardt said of the loss of the old courthouse to the current one, "insipid."

 The courthouse is connected to the Fresno County Jail underground through a system of tunnels providing easy and safe transportation of inmates.

 A $113 million seismic retrofit was scheduled to be completed in 2015.